 The original tenement holder, Highlands Pacific Limited ("HPL") signed a Memorandum of Agreement (MOA) with the State, the Eastern Highlands Province ("EHP") Government, the Kainantu LLG, the Billimoian Landowners Association ("BLA"), and Associated Landowners on 11th November 2003.
-This Agreement has provided for the allocation and use of the royalties derived from the project for the benefit of all stakeholders.
+This MOA provides for the allocation and use of the royalties derived from the project for the benefit of all stakeholders.